superbrothers/kubernetes-docs/kubectl_attach.md

 ### Examples

 ```
-  # Get output from running pod 123456-7890, using the first container by default
+  # Get output from running pod mypod, using the first container by default
-  kubectl attach 123456-7890
+  kubectl attach mypod

-  # Get output from ruby-container from pod 123456-7890
+  # Get output from ruby-container from pod mypod
-  kubectl attach 123456-7890 -c ruby-container
+  kubectl attach mypod -c ruby-container

-  # Switch to raw terminal mode, sends stdin to 'bash' in ruby-container from pod 123456-7890
+  # Switch to raw terminal mode, sends stdin to 'bash' in ruby-container from pod mypod
   # and sends stdout/stderr from 'bash' back to the client
-  kubectl attach 123456-7890 -c ruby-container -i -t
+  kubectl attach mypod -c ruby-container -i -t

   # Get output from the first pod of a ReplicaSet named nginx
   kubectl attach rs/nginx